Shreyas911/sicopolis/docs/sphinx/source/dependencies.rst

                 --disable-netcdf-4 --enable-logging
     make install

-* A complete build with NetCDF-4 support requires additional libraries.
+* The recommended, complete build with NetCDF-4 support requires additional libraries.
 Download the sources of the data-compression library **zlib** (https://www.zlib.net/), the Hierarchical Data Format **HDF5** (https://www.hdfgroup.org/) and the **NetCDF-4** C and Fortran libraries (https://doi.org/10.5065/D6H70CW6).
 Unpack all archives.

   Step 1: Installation of **zlib**.
 Change to the source directory, then::